 - The tuning peak became extremely sharp; slight readjustments of tune/load would cause the amp to go into error-modus

-- The tuning meter wasn’t really useable; Tuning had to be performed with the max-output indicator; Once max output was reached, the tuning LED would always remain 3-4 LEDs right to the center.
+- The tuning meter wasn’t useable; Tuning had to be performed with the max-output indicator; Once max output was reached, the tuning LED would always remain 3-4 LEDs right to the center.

 - Max output was limited to approx. 1000 Watts